ameego/horizonlive/artists/artistName.md

 focus:
   - Management
 slug: robin
 biography: Hi there.
-This is my bio.
+This is my bio.l
 ---